 Since its World Heritage listing in 1992, Fraser Island has attracted hundreds of thousands of tourists and nature lovers.
+The waters between Fraser Island and Hervey Bay provides some of the best whale watching in the world.
+If you’re not visiting during the humpback whale migration, here are some things to do on Fraser Island.

 Flying in and landing right on the beach is an experience that begins an unforgettable luxury wilderness trip.

 “Welcome to Fraser Island Airport,” announces our flight Captain proudly over the loudspeaker.
-The eight-seat Australian-made executive turbo prop aircraft lowers its nose towards the sand and the longest runway in the world rushes into sight through the windows of the light aircraft; it is a long stretch of pure white sandy beach as far as the naked eye can see.
+The eight-seat Australian-made executive turboprop aircraft lowers its nose towards the sand and the longest runway in the world rushes into sight through the windows of the light aircraft; it is a long stretch of pure white sandy beach as far as the naked eye can see.

 Largest sand island in the world

 At 184,000 hectares, Fraser Island is the largest sand island in the world and was listed on the World Heritage list in 1992.
-These massive sand deposits occurred through climactic and sea level changes over the last 700,000 years with the highest dunes reaching an amazing 240 metres above sea level.
+These massive sand deposits occurred through climatic and sea level changes over the last 700,000 years with the highest dunes reaching an amazing 240 metres above sea level.

-The morning flight from either Brisbane or the Sunshine Coast Airport to Fraser Island follows the eye-catching south eastern coastline of Queensland over clouds, luxury canal developments, Noosa’s Hastings Street, then past the cliffs of the coloured sands and smack bang right onto the eastern beach of World Heritage Listed Fraser Island.
+The morning flight from either Brisbane or the Sunshine Coast Airport to Fraser Island follows the eye-catching southeastern coastline of Queensland over clouds, luxury canal developments, Noosa’s Hastings Street, then past the cliffs of the coloured sands and smack bang right onto the eastern beach of World Heritage Listed Fraser Island.
 It’s a sensational trip and a great way to experience one of this world’s natural wonders, especially for those with little time to spare.

 At the beach, our ranger, Ben, waits with a brand new gleaming white Pajero 4WD to take us on our own private tour of the island.
 The choice of itinerary is entirely up to us; Ben and his trusty vehicle are completely at our disposal.